I have something slightly controversial to say but I’m just going to say it: I dislike — nay, loathe — chunky beef stew.

 Do I Have to Brown the Meat for Beef Stew?

 Normally, if you were using large hunks of roast for beef stew, yes, you would want to brown them first before simmering/braising.
-Since the beef is cut small in this recipe, all you need to do is saute in a Dutch oven before braising.
-One less step, FTW!
+Since the beef is cut so small in this recipe though, all you need to do is saute in the Dutch oven with the vegetables before braising.

 Is Wine Needed for Beef Stew?

 The short answer?
 No it’s not, and there’s no wine in this beef stew recipe.
 Wine can add great depth of flavor to beef stew, and we’ve deglazed the pan with a big glug of red wine after sauting the vegetables in the past (and you can too if you want!) but you can still get wonderful flavor without it.

 Alright, who’s ready to cook?!

 How to Make Stove Top Beef Stew from Scratch

 Start by heating a large Dutch oven or soup pot over medium heat then add dried thyme and rosemary.
 Be sure to crush the dried rosemary in the palm of your hand using your fingertips so there isn’t large pieces of rosemary in the final dish.

 Saute the dried herbs for 30 seconds – you will not hear them sizzling by the way, but trust me, they’re infusing the oil with flavor.

 To the pot add finely chopped carrots, celery stalks, onion or shallot, season with salt and pepper, then saute until the vegetables are very tender, about 10 minutes.